iamnoah/compute-js/README.md

 ## Custom Equality

-A compute notifies it's `onChange` listeners when it's computed value changes.
+A compute notifies its `onChange` listeners when its computed value changes.
 If a compute recomputes but the value does not change, then there will be no notifications.

 Some computes will return an object or an array or other complex object.
 Most likely `===` will not be sufficient to determine if the new and old value are equivalent.
 In those situations, you can pass a custom equality function: